Here are the top car ads from Super Bowl LII

 Car Tech

-Super Bowl LII saw the Philadelphia Eagles overthrow the New England Patriots in Minneapolis, Minnesota on Sunday, 41 to 33.
+Sunday's Super Bowl LII saw the Philadelphia Eagles overthrow the New England Patriots in Minneapolis, Minnesota, 41 to 33.
 But it also saw a number of car ads, including a record five from Fiat Chrysler Automobiles.
 We'll remind you that the cost of a 30-second spot during the Big Game ranges into the millions.
-Here you'll find some of the more memorable ads.
+Here you'll find some of the more memorable ads that played on the day.

-We'll start of this roundup with one of the most popular ads this year: “Jeep Jurassic.”
+We'll start this roundup with one of the most popular ads this year: “Jeep Jurassic.”
 It stars Jeff Goldblum who revives his role as Dr. Ian Malcom from the original “Jurassic Park” movie.
-We get get a repeat of the famous Tyrannosaurus rex chase, only this time it's in the new 2018 Wrangler.
+We get a repeat of the famous Tyrannosaurus rex chase, only this time it's in the new 2018 Wrangler.

 Jeep had two more ads, including another for the Wrangler.
 The second, titled “Anti-Manifesto,' shows the capability of the new off-roader.
 No words needed here.
 Just watch.